Battery Ignition System: Definition, Parts, Working Principle, Applications, Advantages, and Disadvantages (Notes with PDF)

 Working Principle of Battery Ignition System

 In Battery Ignition System, when the Ignition Switch is turned on, the current will flow to the primary circuit through ballast register, primary winding and contact breaker The flowing current induce a magnetic field around the primary winding, the more current we supply the more magnetic filed will generate.
 At a certain time, the contact breaker opens the circuit through the primary winding and fall.
 This sudden fall of current generates very high voltage around 300 V in the primary winding section.
-Due to this immense amount of voltage the capacitor comes into the charging state.
-When the capacitor is fully charged then it starts delivering the current towards the battery.
-Due to this reverse flow of the current and already induced magnetic field in the primary winding, a very high voltage of 15000 V to 30000 V is generated in the secondary winding.

 Source : www.mecholic.com